-This was inspired by the two previous long-distance treks I’d done – the 8-day Torres del Paine Circuit in Chilean Patagonia in 2015 and the 10-day Huayhuash Trek last year in Peru (see my 2 blog posts: Part 1 and Part 2).
-This last ended up being my absolute favourite experience of 2016 and showed me once and for all how important being active outdoors, preferably in remote and silent places with great company, is for me.
+This was inspired by the two previous long-distance treks I’d done – the 8-day Torres del Paine Circuit in Chilean Patagonia in 2015 and the 10-day Huayhuash Circuit Trek last year in Peru.
+This last ended up being my absolute favourite experience of 2016, and showed me once and for all how important being active outdoors (preferably in remote and silent places with great company) is for me.
 I was definitely keen to do another – this time in a place that I’d wanted to visit for over 20 years!

-So where was this hike exactly?
-In my self-tracking with Maps.Me below you can get your bearings on where I went in Greenland with respect to the probably slightly more familiar location of Iceland (left image).
-The cluster of points in the south corresponds to my 2 weeks of day-hiking in the south of Greenland (obviously), the orange marker in the west pinpoints Nuuk, where I spent 5 days, and the cluster of markers in the east is blown up in the image on the right.
-The loop of markers at the top of the map shows where we hiked for 12 days in the Unplugged Wilderness trek (starting top right, circling down and then up again to top left), and the markers on the island at the bottom show where I went whilst in Kulusuk, which was also the start and end point of the hike.
+So where exactly did Unplugged Wilderness take us?
+In my self-tracking with Maps.Me below, you can get your bearings on where I went in Greenland with respect to the probably slightly more familiar location of Iceland (left image).
+The cluster of points in the south corresponds to my 2 weeks of day-hiking in southern Greenland (obviously), the orange marker in the west pinpoints Nuuk, where I spent 5 days, and the cluster of markers in the east is blown up in the image on the right.
+The loop of markers at the top of the map shows where we hiked for 12 days on the Unplugged Wilderness Trek (starting top right, circling down and then up again to top left), and the markers on the island at the bottom show where I went whilst in Kulusuk, which was also the start and end point of the hike.

 Given that I was already in Greenland, I was to meet the rest of the group (who were coming together from Reykjavik) at Kulusuk airport.
 Yet another gorgeous morning and beautifully clear views over the fjords during my helicopter transfer from Tasiilaq 🙂

-There I met the other 12 hikers and Maxime Poncet, our guide for the adventure we were about to embark upon.
-While my new friend, Jóhanna (who I’d met a few days before when I stayed in Kulusuk), transported our bags from the airport to the harbour in a trailer attached to a quad-bike, the rest of us walked the ~2km to the wonderful Kulusuk Hostel for a light lunch, stopping off along the way for a great view of Kulusuk and the fjord.
+There I met my 12 other trekking companions and Maxime Poncet, our guide for the adventure we were about to embark upon.
+While my new friend, Jóhanna (who I’d met a few days before when I stayed in Kulusuk), transported our bags from the airport to the harbour in a trailer attached to a quad-bike, the rest of us hiked the ~2km to the wonderful Kulusuk Hostel for a light lunch, stopping off along the way for a great view of Kulusuk and the fjord.

-After lunch, we headed down to the harbour where we loaded the speedboats, which would take us up the Sermiligaaq Fjord to our first campsite, with our luggage and all of the equipment we’d need for the next 12 days.
+After lunch, we headed down to the harbour, where we loaded all of our luggage and equipment for the next 12 days into the speedboats that would take us up the Sermiligaaq Fjord to our first campsite.

 We also discovered where and how the locals keep their seals on ice!